01 of 03

 A fat quarter of fabric is a one-fourth yard cut that usually measures 18" x 22".
 To create a fat quarter, cut a half-yard of fabric -- 18" along the fabric's lengthwise grain -- then cut that piece in half at its midpoint as illustrated.

-The longest side's dimension sometimes vary because some quilting fabrics are not 44" wide.
+The longest side's dimension sometimes varies because some quilting fabrics are not 44" wide.

 How Does a Regular Quarter Yard of Fabric Compare to a Fat Quarter?